UCD-Physics/Advanced-Lab-Website/README.md

 # Contributing

-All content is contained on the content folder with each of the sections contained in a folder.
-Within each section each page has its own folder which contains an index.md file and images (visible only to the corresponding index.md file).
+All content is contained in the `content` folder with each of the sections (e.g. Python, Data Acquisition, Data Analysis) contained in a folder within.`content`  Within each section each page has its own folder which contains an index.md file and images (visible only to the corresponding index.md file).

-Generally accessible images, such as in the home page are stored in static/media.
+Generally accessible images, such as in the home page are stored in static/media/.

 If you wish to contribute corrections or additions then please fork this repository and do a pull request.